PNNL-Comp-Mass-Spec/DeconMSn/ReadMe.txt

-	                 LOG  : Creates only log file (_log.txt) and profile file (_profile.txt) MGF  : Creates .mgf file along with log file(_log.txt) and profile file (_profile.txt) CDTA : Creates .dta files, log file(_log.txt), a composite dta file (_dta.txt), and profile file (_profile.txt) filename : input file [mzXML or RAW]
+	                 LOG  : Creates only log file (_log.txt) and profile file (_profile.txt) MGF  : Creates .mgf file along with log file(_log.txt) and profile file (_profile.txt) CDTA : Creates .dta files, log file(_log.txt), a composite dta file (_dta.txt), and profile file (_profile.txt)
+			 -W      : instructs the program to create a _progress.txt file, updating the percent complete every 50 scans filename : input file [mzXML or RAW]

 Note that the switch parameters are case-sensitive (for example you must use -P an not -p)